-- SNMP is based on Object Identifiers (OIDs), - This is an unambiguous persistent name like 1.3.6.1.4.1.343 - Explained clearly on Wikipedia: https://en.wikipedia.org/wiki/Object\identifier - o Identifiers like this do nothing to describe/identify their use. - Management Information Base (MIB) - o A MIB is a database that correlates OIDs to an understandable format - A manufacturer of a device like a router or UPS can provide you with a MIB file that explains what SNMP OIDs are available on that device.
+- SNMP is based on Object Identifiers (OIDs), - o This is an unambiguous persistent name like 1.3.6.1.4.1.343 - Explained clearly on Wikipedia: https://en.wikipedia.org/wiki/Object_identifier - o Numbers like that are not easy to identify what they are for - Management Information Base (MIB) - A MIB is a database that correlates OIDs to an understandable format - A manufacturer of a device like a router or UPS can provide you with a MIB file that explains what SNMP OIDs are available on that device

-Your Nagios XI server has SNMP modules installed on it and comes with the standard MIB files that are bundled with the SNMP modules.
+Your Nagios XI server has the SNMP modules installed on it and comes with the standard MIB files that are bundled with the SNMP modules.
 These MIB files are a collection of the most common generic objects that are implemented in devices running SNMP.